CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-master-data/returns-tab.md

 - AR Credit Notes.

 :::info
-    In some countries, returns can be managed using Corrective Invoices.
-Documents of this kind connected to a specific Batch will also be displayed on the tab.
+    Additionally, in some countries, Corrective Invoices are used to manage returns.
+If applicable, such documents linked to a specific batch will also be displayed.
 :::

+---
+The Returns tab is a valuable tool for tracking and managing batch-related returns, ensuring transparency in inventory and financial records.
+By providing easy access to return documents, businesses can streamline their reverse logistics and maintain accurate batch histories.